Chart Color Schemes

 Infrastructure

-Regents Park - Heritage Park has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Regents Park - Heritage Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that could impact the region.
-Notable projects include the Regents Park Principal Activity Centre Plan, Crestmead Logistics Estate, The Avenues at Browns Plains, and Regency Plaza Redevelopment, with the following list highlighting those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Notable projects include Regents Park Principal Activity Centre Plan, The Avenues at Browns Plains, Regency Plaza Redevelopment, and Site Development Plan - Regency, Regents & Hyde Park.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.